 How to Set Up a Representative Office in Indonesia

 - Establishing a representative office is the fastest and simplest way to establish a legal entity in Indonesia.
+Further, the government has simplified the business licensing process.

 Opening a representative office (RO) is the fastest and simplest way of establishing a legal entity in the country.
 This setup is a temporary arrangement – ROs are not allowed to engage in any commercial activities, issue invoices, sign contracts, or earn any revenue.
 Foreign investors, however, can own 100 percent of this business entity and don’t have to contribute the same paid-up capital required by PT PMAs.